 Due to Government advice, we are practising social distancing and reducing the need for social interaction.
-We’ll be conducting our interviews for BA (Hons) Social Work by Zoom.
+We’ll be conducting our interviews for BA (Hons) Social Work on Teams.

 We’ll endeavour to have much parity as possible between the online interview and a campus interview, but of course we can’t truly replicate the experience.